Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

-**The Unity Machine Learning Agents Toolkit** (ML-Agents Toolkit) is an open-source Unity plugin that enables games and simulations to serve as environments for training intelligent agents.
+**The Unity Machine Learning Agents Toolkit** (ML-Agents Toolkit) is an open-source Unity plugin that enables games and simulations to serve as environments for training intelligent Agents.
 Agents can be trained using reinforcement learning, imitation learning, neuroevolution, or other machine learning methods through a simple-to-use Python API.
-We also provide implementations (based on TensorFlow) of state-of-the-art algorithms to enable game developers and hobbyists to easily train intelligent agents for 2D, 3D and VR/AR games.
-These trained agents can be used for multiple purposes, including controlling NPC behavior (in a variety of settings such as multi-agent and adversarial), automated testing of game builds and evaluating different game design decisions pre-release.
+We also provide implementations (based on TensorFlow) of state-of-the-art algorithms to enable game developers and hobbyists to easily train intelligent Agents for 2D, 3D and VR/AR games.
+These trained Agents can be used for multiple purposes, including controlling NPC behavior (in a variety of settings such as multi-agent and adversarial), automated testing of game builds and evaluating different game design decisions pre-release.
 The ML-Agents toolkit is mutually beneficial for